 Lew is an American expat living in Honduras.
 A former gold assayer, he is now a photographer and conservator of Central American culture.

-Tikal is a huge Mayan site, but no one could guess just how big until a recent announcement by a group of Guatemalan archaeologists including Marcello Canuto and Francisco Estrada-Belli from Tulane University, working with a crew from National Geographic.
+Tikal is a huge Mayan site, but no one could guess just how big until an announcement in 2021 by a group of Guatemalan archaeologists, including Marcello Canuto and Francisco Estrada-Belli from Tulane University, working with a crew from National Geographic.
 Using advanced laser/radar technology which can “see” under the jungle canopies, they were astounded at what they found.
-Although guessing there were many unexcavated structures in the outlying areas around Tikal they were assumed to be of no real importance.
+Although guessing there were many unexcavated structures in the outlying areas around Tikal, they were assumed to be of no real importance.

 The Sweat of Human Effort